 This is my 150th post.
 What a wonderful fun journey it has been!
-I have enjoyed every moment immensely and I am looking forward to the next 150 posting.
+I have enjoyed every moment immensely and I am looking forward to the next 150 postings.

 To celebrate we had salmon, potatoes Anna, my simplified version, and steamed asparagus.
 It was the perfect occasion to make dessert, baked peaches.

 Potatoes Anna has been my staple favorite dish to prepare.
-Lots of butter and as a result a soft and tender slice of potato with a tasty outer crisp bite.
+Lots of butter.
+I really mean lots of butter which transient into a soft and tender slice of sauteed potatoes with a tasty outer crisp bite.
 So easy to prepare, and a minute to enjoy.

-TIP: I prepared the potatoes in 2 8-inch skillet instead of 12”.
+- I prepared the potatoes in 2 8-inch skillets instead of 12”.
 It was a test.
-Consequently I saved a good 15 minutes in the cooking process
+Consequently, I saved a good 15 minutes in the cooking process.

 Potatoes Anna - A French Classic Recipe